 Organizations that rely on the Internet of Things (IoT) for critical business processes are looking for ways to merge data silos, reduce security risks, and eliminate duplicate infrastructure.
-A fully integrated edge-to-cloud IoT infrastructure solution can help to improve business insights that provide a true competitive advantage.
-But implementing security-focused edge-to-cloud IoT solutions can be complex.
-Organizations with multiple IoT implementations need a planned approach to help ease that complexity.
+A fully integrated edge-to-cloud IoT infrastructure solution can help improve business insights that provide a true competitive advantage.
+But implementing such a solution can be complex; organizations need a planned approach to help the transition run smoothly.

 - Seamless data ingestion.
 With a standards-based reference architecture, data is easier to collect and devices are easier to control.